davidjbuchanan/MS2-Fledgling/README.md

 ### Media
-#### The photos used in this site were obtained from stock supply sources and from the Code Institute:
+The photos used in this site were obtained from stock supply sources:
 Shutterstock https://www.shutterstock.com/home

 ### Code